LakshSolanki122007/my-projects/README.md

-This repository contains C programming exercises and practice projects created by Laksh Solanki as part of their BCA studies.
+This repository contains C programming exercises and practice projects created by Laksh Solanki as part of my BCA studies.
 The code is organized to demonstrate core C concepts and common problem-solving patterns.